 - Stick to your expectations and limits

-At age 3 many of the temper tantrums may be for access to certain privileges like screen time or certain favorite food.
+At age 3 many temper tantrums may be for access to certain privileges like screen time or certain favorite food.
 When denied the child lashes out in a violent tantrum.
-At moments like this, it is important for the parent to stay calm, reassuring and consistent with the set limits.
+At moments like this, it is important for the parent to stay calm, reassuring, and consistent with the set limits.

 Reassure your child you care for him and stick to the set expectations.
 For example: I worry about your eyes that is why I cannot let you watch more T.V.

 4. Be realistic about your child’s ability to follow house rules.

 Set age-appropriate rules and expectations for your child.
 A 3-year-old may not be able to complete a task around the house without making a mess.
 Expect the messes and work around providing more opportunities for independence.

 3-year-olds especially are beginning to enjoy the risky play.
 They are testing the limits of their bodies.

 When children are unable to explore tasks independently that pent up frustration comes out as aggression.

 Creating safe spaces for exploration and play is important for the child to develop confidence and a healthy emotional state.

 - Be realistic about qualities such as empathy and sharing.